hightechif/hightechif/README.md

 -->

 I'm having interest in Data Science, Machine Learning, Data Engineering, and Web Development.
 I love to learn something new.
 I'm open to discussion and collaboration.
-Please call me if you have something to ask.
+Please reach me if you have something to discuss.

 - 🌱 I’m currently learning Data Science on [Kaggle](https://www.kaggle.com/ridhanf) and Back-End Development ([Node.js](https://github.com/ridhanf/belajar-node.js)).
 - 📫 How to reach me: [email](ridhanfadhilah@gmail.com)